Omycron83/Notes/Life-Meta/Studienplanung.md

-- Auslandsjahr in USA, dort Projektarbeit
+- Auslandssemester in den USA, dort Projektarbeit
 - Master in England 1 Jahr
 - PhD in ML